MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 ### Index usage

 {{% important %}}
 Indexes are local to a cluster.
-Queries in a different cluster cannot use the indexes in another cluster.
+Queries in one cluster cannot use the indexes in another, different cluster.
 {{% /important %}}

 Unlike some other databases, Materialize can use an index to serve query